MatthewEVogel/genconTracker/HOVER_TOOLTIP_FUNCTIONALITY.md

 - **Implementation**: Each event card is wrapped with the `EventTooltip` component
 - **User Experience**:
   - Hover over any event card to see detailed information
-  - Tooltip appears after 300ms delay to prevent accidental triggers
+  - Tooltip appears after 800ms delay to prevent accidental triggers
   - Tooltip disappears after 100ms delay when mouse leaves
   - Cursor changes to pointer to indicate interactivity

+#### Schedule Page Integration
+- **Location**: `pages/schedule.tsx` and `components/Timeline.tsx`
+- **Implementation**: Each event in the timeline is wrapped with the `ScheduleEventTooltip` component
+- **User Experience**:
+  - Hover over any event block in the timeline to see detailed information
+  - Same 800ms delay and mouse-following behavior as events page
+  - Works for all users' events in the timeline view
+  - Tooltip follows mouse cursor for optimal positioning

 ## Tooltip Content